reedmusic/reedmusic.github.io/excel/index.md

 The roulette is a bank of questions used to automatically construct a random, low-stakes quiz.
 It supports retrieval practice and spaced repetition: questions from previous and current topics are mixed up randomly (at your control).

-I read about Excel models in [Adam Boxer's blog](https://achemicalorthodoxy.wordpress.com/2018/08/18/retrieval-roulettes/).
-Links to many differente examples at the bottom.
-There is probably one for your subject.

-My model is simple and flexible.
+The model is simple and flexible.

 * The **Questions** sheet holds all the questions and answers
 * The **Options** sheet selects which topics to include